diogoaurelio/schedoscopeWiki/Home.md

 ## News

-###### 01/22/2016 - Release 0.3.5
+###### 04/22/2016 - Release 0.4.0

-We have released Version 0.3.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).
+We have released Version 0.4.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This release migrates Schedoscope's Hadoop dependencies to CDH-5.5.1.
-Furthermore, the test framework has been ported to Hive 1.1.0.
-Finally, Schedoscope's resilience against Metastore failures has been improved.
-It is able to reconnect and resume work when the Metastore has become unavailable in more error cases.
+This is a big release including:

+* a complete overhaul of the scheduling state machine with significant improvement of test coverage

+* `exportTo` clause for simple, seamless, and parallel export of views to relational databases, Redis key-value stores, and Kafka topics (see [View DSL Primer](https://github.com/ottogroup/schedoscope/wiki/Schedoscope-View-DSL-Primer))

+* new materialization modes `SET_ONLY` and `TRANSFORMATION_ONLY` for more flexible ops (see [Scheduling Command Reference](https://github.com/ottogroup/schedoscope/wiki/Scheduling-Command-Reference)

 ([more](News))